at Fairholme

 Where appropriate, student support also occurs via a referral process that engages focused conversation between class teacher, Head of Junior, learning enhancement staff and guidance officer to further support learning.

-Learning Enhancement Co-ordinator
+Head of Learning Enhancement

 T 07 4688 4637